alexyingchen/accessguide/content/contentcreators.md

 ### C5.
 Provide text descriptions of video
 > I love appreciating cinema and documentaries with my assistant, who signs in my hand.

-Provide [text descriptions](glossary link) of video that’s pre-recorded (like movies) that fully describe visuals and actions to people who are blind and/or deaf.
+Provide [text descriptions](glossary link) of pre-recorded video (like movies) that describe visuals and actions to people who are blind and/or deaf.
 This reads like a screenplay.
 See also [media alternative](glossary link).

 **Disabilities**: hearing, visual
 **WCAG number + conformance**: 1.2.3 A, 1.2.8 AAA